rathoreamit85/Data-Analyst-Project-Portfolio-Amit/README.md

 	- A presentation for stakeholders, highlighting the primary outcomes and actionable insights for process optimization.
 This descriptive analysis project provides a structured understanding of external research funding requests, enabling the academic institution to optimize its funding allocation processes and improve overall efficiency.

+# Project 2  Exploratory Data Analysis on External Research Funding Requests
+## Project Title: Managing External Research Funding: An Exploratory Data Analysis on Material Pending Requests
+### Objective:
+The goal of this project is to analyze pending research funding requests over multiple years at University Canada West (UCW).
+By exploring key features from the dataset such as application status, funding amount, and submission deadlines, we aim to provide insights that will streamline the external research funding management process.

+### Dataset:
+This dataset is clean and structured after using Glue Dtaabrew services The dataset includes information on material pending research funding requests, with the following key columns:

+Application ID: Unique identifier for each funding request.
+Applicant Name: Name of the individual applying for funding.
+Department: The department responsible for the funding request.
+Submission Date: The date the application was submitted.
+Funding Amount Requested: The total amount of funding requested.
+Funding Type: Type of funding (e.g., Grant, Fellowship).
+Application Status: Current status (e.g., Pending, Approved, Rejected).
+Review Deadline: The deadline for the funding request review.
+Reviewer Assigned: Reviewer responsible for evaluating the request.
+Notes: Additional comments or context on the funding request.

+### Methodology:
+#### Data Pipeline Creation (AWS Glue):
+	- Here we get a curated dataset which is required for analysis in our case only two columns year and Percentage of pending applications.
+	- Data Collection: Load the raw dataset containing material pending requests from the UCW data storage.
+	- Data Cleaning: Use schema changes to modify column types, drop unnecessary columns, and rename them for consistency.
+	- Feature Engineering: Apply aggregation functions to calculate the percentage of material pending requests per year.
+	- Joining Datasets: Perform joins between multiple datasets to combine related information on funding requests, such as applicant demographics and departmental details.
+- Data Aggregation and Schema Transformation:
+	- Column Management: Use AWS Glue’s schema features to drop irrelevant columns (e.g., "Notes") and restructure the data for consistency.
+	- Aggregate Calculations: Calculate the percentage of records submitted each year based on the Submission Date field.
+ 	- Use an aggregation function to count the number of requests per year and compute the percentage share of the total.

+#### Exploratory Data Analysis (AWS Athena):
+- Query the dataset using Athena to generate yearly statistics.
+- Perform calculations to find the proportion of applications submitted each year.
+- Analyze trends in funding requests, including changes in funding types or amounts requested over time.

+#### Data Joins and Analysis:
+- Join datasets to enrich analysis, combining research funding requests with additional data like departmental budget allocations or previous funding success rates.
+- Results Publishing:
+	- The results, including trends in submission rates and funding allocations, are published on both local and web servers for easy access by stakeholders.
+- Insights and Findings:
+	- Key insights will include the percentage of pending requests each year, trends in funding requests by department, and the impact of funding types on request approval rates.
+	- Identification of departments with the highest volume of pending requests, enabling more efficient allocation of resources for review.

+#### Conclusion:
+The project helps UCW's external research funding management team streamline the request review process by identifying high-priority areas and optimizing the review workload.
+Further analysis can focus on improving approval times or predicting the likelihood of request approval.

+#### Tools and Technologies:
+- AWS Glue: For managing ETL (Extract, Transform, Load) processes, schema changes, and data transformations.
+- AWS Athena: To run SQL queries and perform percentage calculations and aggregations.
+- Excel: For additional data manipulation and analysis.
+- Web Servers: For publishing the results of the analysis for access by UCW stakeholders.

+#### Deliverables:
+- A well-documented Jupyter Notebook covering the entire data pipeline, cleaning, analysis, and visualization process.
+- Cleaned and structured datasets, including the percentage of pending records per year.
+- A final report summarizing the key insights from the EDA and suggestions for improving the management of external research funding requests.